girl455-debug/github-practice/README.md

-# github-practice
+# GitHub Practice

-My first GitHub repository for learning Git and GitHub.
+This is my first GitHub repository.

+## Learning goals

+- Learn how to create a repository
+- Learn how to make commits
+- Learn how to use Git with VS Code